 We recently had dinner at a friend’s house and she served the most delicious dessert!
 I asked her for the recipe and she seemed taken aback and flatly refused to give it to me.
 I can’t help but feel slighted…just who was at fault here?

 Dear Dessert Lover,

-The Lady believes that asking for a recipe for a meal or dish that you truly enjoy is not rude.
+I believe that asking for a recipe for a meal or dish that you truly enjoy is not rude.
 Quite truthfully, it is a sincere form of flattery.
 The host should never be insulted to be asked.
-However, The Lady believes that the host is justified in refusing to divulge the recipe in the following circumstances:
+However, I believe that the host is justified in refusing to divulge the recipe in the following circumstances:

 They received the recipe from someone who made them promise never to give it out.